ShyScott/Air/Documents/Requirements/Air_QuestionList_20200228_v2.md

 15. Is there any time limitations for the software response?
 If so, please specify them case by case.

-16. Is there any software you wish it can have interaction with the contirbution system?
+16. Is there any software you wish it can have interaction with the contribution system?
 If so, please list them and describe the details.

+17. What is language requirement of this software?
+English, Chinese or both?